SecurdenDevOps/terraform-provider-securden/README.md

 The `securden` provider allows Terraform to interact with Securden's API, enabling you to retrieve account details such as passwords and ports based on an `account_id`, or a combination of `account_name` and `account_title`.

-## Terraform provider block and data block naming metrics
+## Terraform Provider Block and Data Block Naming Metrics

 The naming convention for the Terraform blocks is based on the following structure: